 Explore the Antietam National Battlefield

-Located roughly an hour away, Antietam National Battlefield in Sharpsburg, Maryland, is the site of one of the most pivotal battles of the Civil War.
+Antietam National Battlefield in Sharpsburg, Maryland, is the site of one of the most pivotal battles of the Civil War.
 Known as the bloodiest single-day battle in American history, Antietam offers somber yet insightful experiences through guided tours, historical exhibits, and the picturesque landscapes of the battlefield.
-It’s an essential stop for history enthusiasts looking to reflect on America’s past.
+Walking the well-preserved grounds, visiting the Antietam National Cemetery, and exploring the Pry House Field Hospital Museum provide a deeper understanding of the battle’s impact on the nation.

 Take a Trip to Shepherdstown